-Our functional and reporting currency is the U.S. dollar.
-Our monetary assets and liabilities not denominated in the functional currency are translated into U.S. dollar equivalents at the rate of exchange in effect on the balance sheet date.
+The U.S. dollar is our functional and reporting currency.
+We translate our monetary assets and liabilities not denominated in the functional currency into U.S. dollar equivalents at the rate of exchange in effect on the balance sheet date.
 Non-monetary balance sheet accounts are measured and recorded at the historical rate in effect at the date of translation.
-Revenue and expenses are translated at the weighted average exchange rate in the month that the transaction occurred.
+We translate revenue and expenses at the weighted average exchange rate in the month that the transaction occurred.
 Remeasurement of monetary assets and liabilities that are not denominated in the functional currency are included currently in operating results.
-Translation gains (losses) included in operating results for the years ended June 30, 2003, 2004, and 2005, totaled (\$14,000), (\$42,000), and \$77,000, respectively.
+Translation gains (losses) included in operating results for the years ended June 30, 2004, 2005, and 2006 totaled (\$42,000), \$77,000, and \$37,000, respectively.
 To date, we have not undertaken hedging transactions related to foreign currency exposure.